makersacademy/ruby-coding-challenge/README.md

 * You shouldn't need any extra libraries or gems
 * You cannot change the tests
 * The cleaner your code the better!
-* Bonus points are available for those who write a 100 word summary of their approach to this challenge.
 * Googling is fine!

 ### Tips